-In this article, learn about the best epoxy resin to use for thick pours, woodworking, river tables, resin art and the essential tools and materials for all epoxy resin projects.
+In this article, learn how to choose the best epoxy resin for wood to use for thick pours, river tables, and resin art and the essential tools and materials for all epoxy resin projects.

-In addition, I included a free resin calculator at the end of this post, so be sure to grab it before you go.
+I included a free resin calculator at the end of this post, so be sure to download it before you go.

 Table of Contents

 - Epoxy Resin for Table Tops

 After many projects, I learned the importance of choosing the best epoxy resin for wood projects.